 If an employee’s request to work remotely conflicts with the reintegration plan and operational needs of the employee’s unit, then the unit head will direct the employee to submit his or her request to Human Resources as provided under Step 1 of the process above, and the unit head will notify Human Resources that they received the employee’s request.
 The unit head should not take any action on the request until provided further instruction from Human Resources.

-However, if an employee’s request to work remotely aligns with the unit head’s reintegration plans and efforts to promote social distancing through remote work or alternating schedules, the unit head can establish such arrangements with Employee without the need to go through the process outlined above.
+However, if an employee’s request to work remotely aligns with the operational needs, the unit head’s reintegration plans and efforts to promote social distancing through remote work or alternating schedules, the unit head can establish such arrangements with Employee without the need to go through the process outlined above.
 Any such arrangements will be considered as part of the unit reintegration plan and not as a formal COVID-19 related accommodation to an employee.

 No. The unit head has discretion to approve or deny the request based on factors outlined above in Step 4 of the process.
 If an employee is deemed eligible for COVID-19 related accommodations but the unit head determines that the employee needs to work on campus due, for example, to the nature of the employee’s job duties, it is recommended that the unit head consult with Human Resources regarding other alternative work arrangements or accommodations that would potentially address both the employee’s concerns and the unit’s needs.
 Ultimately, the unit head has discretion on what, if any, accommodations to provide based the factors outlined above in Step 4 of the process.